 What is Solana?
 Key Innovations

-.
+Solana brings a total of 8 innovations that are exclusive to its system.
 The innovations revolve around how information is sent within a network – with the objective of making Solana as fast as how data transferred.

 - Proof of History (POH) – Cryptographic clock for the blockchain.